AA0100000101000001/Omnitrix/README.md

 Scematic images will be added shortly

-This is a first test of the project with most of the features included:
+Video of a first test of the project with most of the features included:

 https://uniwagr-my.sharepoint.com/:v:/g/personal/ice19390009_uniwa_gr/EfeOqV_51WFMiZ7XlbTfxEgBar_7Mj2zRy3ds0np9BVFCA?e=VAcc18&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZyIsInJlZmVycmFsQXBwUGxhdGZvcm0iOiJXZWIiLCJyZWZlcnJhbE1vZGUiOiJ2aWV3In19